influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ##### Config Override

-This table contains only one key, which enables or disables the ability to override certain values through the HTTP API.
+This table contains only one key which enables or disables the ability to override certain values through the HTTP API.
 It is enabled by default.

 **Example 2 &ndash; The Config Override grouping**